Biden is touring collapsed Baltimore bridge where recovery effort has political overtones

 WASHINGTON (AP) — President Joe Biden is expected to get a firsthand look Friday at efforts to clear away the hulking remains of the collapsed Francis Scott Key Bridge in Baltimore, as cranes, ships and diving crews work to reopen one of the nation's main shipping lanes.

 Biden will receive updates from the U.S. Coast Guard and Army Corps of Engineers.
-Eight workers — all immigrants from Mexico, Guatemala, Honduras or El Salvador — were filling potholes on the bridge when it collapsed in the middle of the night of March 26.
-Two were rescued, but the bodies of only two of the six who died have been recovered.
+Eight workers — all immigrants from Mexico, Guatemala, Honduras or El Salvador — were filling potholes on the bridge when it was hit by a huge cargo ship and collapsed in the middle of the night of March 26.
+Two men were rescued, but the bodies of only two of the six who died have been recovered.

 The president plans to meet with the families of the victims.